chuckles201/SimpleTransformer/README.md

 are borrowed from pytorch, everything else is done from scratch

  - No autograd used (backpropogation by hand!)
- - No torch.nn used, all layers done by hand
+ - No torch.nn used, all layers done from scratch
+ - Detailed explanations for each step of Transformer
+ - Inspired by Andrej Karpath's tutorials